SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 Click **Save configuration** at the bottom to save your settings.

 {{< c8y-admon-info >}}
 Some additional configuration settings can be specified globally in the {{< management-tenant >}}.
-Contact your Operations team on further details.
+Contact your Operations team for further details.
 {{< /c8y-admon-info >}}

 <a name="branding"></a>